-QR Codes: Share Text Information inside Images - Digital Inspiration
+QR Codes: Share Text Information inside Images

-QR Codes is an interesting way of storing & exchanging text information inside images.
+QR Codes are an interesting way of storing & exchanging text information inside images.

 These black & white images may make no sense to the human eye but the information contained inside the image can be extracted instantly on the desktop or a mobile phone using free decoders.